-When Hydro's pilot plant in Karmøy begins operation in the fourth quarter of 2017 it will have the most climate and energy-efficient aluminium production technology in the world.
-The technology pilot will be ground breaking for Hydro, Norway and the world.
+Hydro's pilot plant in Karmøy began operations in January 2018, and has the most climate and energy-efficient aluminium production technology in the world.
+The technology pilot is ground breaking for Hydro, Norway and the world.

 Hydro wants to use the technology pilot in Karmøy to roll out the world's most energy and climate-efficient technology for producing aluminium.

 Compared with the world average, the technology developed by Hydro's researchers will reduce energy consumption in aluminium production by 15 percent.
 The low energy consumption, coupled with high productivity, means that Hydro can safely say that the technology pilot in Karmøy will be a world leader.